-- Sensitive designand scale of development to be considered in the context of the site's location within the conservation area and proximity to heritage assets including scheduled monument(s), listed buildings and registered listed parks. - Mixture of uses should be provide including residential and retail given the sites location within the City - Design should consider setting of Lichfield Cathedral including historic views or skylines. - Consideration of how mixture of uses can be incorporated into the development and the city centre and adjacent development sites. - Linkages through the site from Quonians Lane to Stowe Fields should be accommodated. - The SFRA identifies that there is areas of high flood risk (Flood Zone 2) within the site, although a majority of the site is in Flood Zone 1.
-Consequently consideration and implementation of suitable measures to manage the potential impacts of flooding and to manage surface water run off. - Completion of appropriate investigation works to establish the extent of any ground contamination and whether mitigation measures are required. - Design must incorporate and protect views of Lichfield Cathedral. - Potential ecological impacts should be considered as site has potential to support protected and priority species.
+- Sensitive designand scale of development to be considered in the context of the site's location within the conservation area and proximity to heritage assets including scheduled ancient monument(s), listed buildings and registered listed parks. - Mixture of uses should be provide including residential and retail given the sites location within the City Centre. - Design should consider setting of Lichfield Cathedral including historic views or skylines. - Consideration of how mixture of uses can be incorporated into the development and the city centre and adjacent development sites. - Linkages through the site from Quonians Lane to Stowe Fields should be accommodated. - The SFRA identifies that there is areas of high flood risk (Flood Zone 2) within the site, although a majority of the site is in Flood Zone 1.
+Consequently consideration and implementation of suitable measures to manage the potential impacts of flooding and to manage surface water run off. - Completion of appropriate investigation works to establish the extent of any ground contamination and whether mitigation measures are required.